HoneyCode24/HoneyCode24/README.md

 # 👋 Hey, I'm Honey!

-I'm a self-taught web developer on a mission to master the full web development stack and build digital products that solve real problems.
+I'm a self-taught web developer on a mission to master the frontend development and build digital products that solve real problems.

-- 🔭 Currently working on: My personal portfolio & a full-stack app 🚀
+- 🔭 Currently working on: My personal portfolio & a frontend projects 🚀
-- 🌱 Learning: JavaScript, React, Node.js, MongoDB
+- 🌱 Learning: JavaScript, React, Next
 - 💼 Open to freelance and collaboration opportunities
 - 💬 Ask me about: Web dev, project ideas, self-learning tips
 - 📫 Reach me at: honeycodes24@gmail.com